stevenrskelton/stevenrskelton.github.io/_posts/2014-01-07-maintainable-web-development-without-js.md

 {% include video id="74391396" provider="vimeo" %}

-### Scala-to-Javascript
+### Scala-to-JavaScript

-While efforts into the [emscripten](https://github.com/kripken/emscripten/wiki) Javascript transpiler allow all [LLVM](http://en.wikipedia.org/wiki/LLVM) languages (which includes Java and Scala) to compile to Javascript, there are two projects specifically designed to bring Scala to the browser.
+While efforts into the [emscripten](https://github.com/kripken/emscripten/wiki) JavaScript transpiler allow all [LLVM](http://en.wikipedia.org/wiki/LLVM) languages (which includes Java and Scala) to compile to JavaScript, there are two projects specifically designed to bring Scala to the browser.
 While both aren’t yet production ready like Dart, they offer a promising glimpse to a more diverse future.